githubarj/Blockchain-Covid-Certificates/README.md

 # Blockchain Covid Vaccine Certifications

 This project aims to implement a system that solves a known problem of trust in the COVID-19 vaccine supply chain using blockchain technology.
-Video demo at the end of the readme.
+Video demo at the end of the readme

 # Team : Bro code {}